 Amanda Welsh has worked at the intersection of information strategy, policy and advocacy work for over ten years.
 Her experience spans technology infrastructure, stakeholder research and constituency building as well as policy change campaign strategy.
 For nearly a decade Amanda worked in philanthropy at The California Endowment.
 While there she managed a grant portfolio that included communications and policy research, as well as a focus on bolstering community health journalism.

 André Lima received his Bachelor’s Degree in Anthropology from Wesleyan University in Connecticut in 2013, as well as a degree from the Wesleyan University College of Letters, a three-year intensive study of European philosophy, literature, and history.
 Within these departments, André focused his studies on topics such as immigration, the politics of diaspora, and transnational networks.
 He was awarded a grant from the Khachig Tölölyan Fund for the Study of Diaspora’s and Transnationalism for his thesis research focusing on transnational networks of Brazilian immigrants living in New England.
-He currently lives in Boston, Massachusetts.

 Founder and Senior Advisor